 Suppose that your Shopify store is in the US, while almost all of your customers come from Europe.
 In this case, the store currency will be EUR, and the payout currency will be USD.
-Shopify Payment will deposit money into your EUR account that is located in the US.
+Shopify Payment will deposit money into your EUR account which is located in the US.

 Shopify will apply the current foreign exchange rate.

-Meanwhile, transaction fees of Paypal depend on the revenue of your online store each month.
+Meanwhile, transaction fees of PayPal depend on the revenue of your online store each month.
 If you earn under $5000/month, you have to be charged a 5.4% + 45 cents transaction fee on every order, which is more than the commission fee of Shopify Payment (0.5-2% + 30 cents).
 It means if you opt for the Basic Shopify plan with a monthly income under $5000, you can save 3.4% + 45 cents.

-Keep in mind that Paypal also has other hidden fees in case you carry out overseas transactions.
+Keep in mind that PayPal also has other hidden fees in case you carry out overseas transactions.

 Paypal allows users to manage multi-currencies automatically or manually.
 However, as an online store owner, you will frequently receive different currencies from customers worldwide.
 Hence, we highly recommend the feature Auto Accepting Payments of Paypal.

-When foreign currency funds are sent to your US dollar account, Paypal will automatically convert them into USD.
+When foreign currency funds are sent to your US dollar account, PayPal will automatically convert them into USD.
 The exchange rate is updated twice a day, so the current rate (when you receive the money) will decide how much you get.